-Futurist and CX expert Daniel Newman and I recently dove into why CX leaders need to think beyond the tools with their digital transformation in our webinar, Building CX stability amidst constant change.
+Futurist and CX expert Daniel Newman dove into why CX leaders need to think beyond the tools with their digital transformation in our webinar, Building CX stability amidst constant change.
 Here are the top digital transformation insights we discussed for a world that is ready to face change head on.

 1. Own the entire journey

 COVID-19 accelerated digital transformation, but it didn’t kill the need for human interaction, rather it enhanced it.
 Digital, physical, or a mixture of both, every step a customer takes with your brand needs to be enriched with tangible and authentic experiences.

 For many organizations who are investing in their online presence, don’t forget to provide a welcoming digital front door.
 Just because they aren’t facing their customers doesn’t mean they shouldn’t ignore the need for rich experiences from the moment customers engage.